Nashik–Chennai Expressway

-Surat–Chennai Expressway is an under-construction, 1,271 km long, 6-lane access-controlled expressway, which will connect the second largest city of Gujarat, Surat, with the capital of Tamil Nadu, Chennai, in India.
-It will pass through six states: Gujarat, Maharashtra, Karnataka, Telangana, Andhra Pradesh and Tamil Nadu.
+Nashik–Chennai Expressway is an under-construction, 1,271 km long, 6-lane access-controlled expressway, which will connect the third largest city of Maharashtra, Nashik, with the capital of Tamil Nadu, Chennai, in India.
+It will pass through six states: Maharashtra, Karnataka, Telangana, Andhra Pradesh and Tamil Nadu.
 It will be operated and maintained by the National Highways Authority of India (NHAI), and will reduce both travel time and distance from around 35 hours to around 16 hours, and from approximately 1,570 km to 1,271 km.
 It is being built at a cost of ₹ 45,000 crore (~US$5.5 billion), which was earlier slated at ₹ 50,000 crore.
 It will be the second longest expressway in India, after the Delhi–Mumbai Expressway.

 History

 To facilitate socio-economic development, economic growth and trade in India by ensuring faster and better transportation of goods from northern to southern India, the Ministry of Road Transport and Highways (MoRTH) planned to build a highway from Surat to Chennai, in 2021, which will help to improve connectivity, industrial activities and trade by creating a direct link, and develop the regions of Andhra Pradesh, Telangana and central Maharashtra, which at present lack them altogether as compared to other industrial regions in the country.
 This will also help to transport goods directly from the national capital to South India via the Delhi–Mumbai Expressway and this expressway.
 The ministry stated that the project will be built at a cost of ₹ 50,000 crore.
 In January 2023, the project was approved by the Government of India and included it in the Bharatmala Pariyojana's Phase-II.
 It will be built at a cost of ₹ 45,000 crore (~US$5.5 billion), and the foundation stone for the project was laid by Prime Minister Narendra Modi for the construction of the expressway's Karnataka to Akkalkot section, on the same month.
 The expressway is expected to be completed by December 2026.